A priori error estimates of a diffusion equation with Ventcel boundary conditions on curved meshes: Curved mesh definition

 \subsection{Exact mesh $\taue$}

-In the 1970's, Scott gave an explicit construction of an exact triangulation in two dimensions in \cite{scott}, generalised by Lenoir in \cite{Lenoir1986} afterwards (see also \cite[\S 4]{elliott} and \cite[\S 3.2]{ed}).
-The present definition of an exact transformation~$\fte$ combines the definitions found in \cite{Lenoir1986,scott} with the projection $b$ as used in \cite{dubois}.
+In the 1970's, Scott gave an explicit construction of an exact triangulation in two dimensions in~\cite{scott-2}, generalised by Lenoir in~\cite{Lenoir1986} afterwards (see also \cite[\S 4]{elliott} and \cite[\S 3.2]{ed}).
+The present definition of an exact transformation~$\fte$ combines the definitions found in \cite{Lenoir1986,scott-2} with the projection $b$ as used in \cite{dubois}.

-Let us first point out that for a sufficiently small mesh size $h$, a mesh element $T$ cannot have $d+1$ vertices on the boundary $\Gamma$, due to the quasi uniform assumption imposed on the mesh $\tauh$.
+Let us first point out that for a sufficiently small mesh size $h$, a mesh element $T$ cannot have~$d+1$ vertices on the boundary $\Gamma$, due to the quasi uniform assumption imposed on the mesh $\tauh$.
 A mesh element is said to be an internal element if it has at most one vertex on the boundary $\Gamma$.

 \begin{definition} Let $T\in\tauh$ be a non-internal element (having at least 2 vertices on the boundary).
 Denote~$v_i = \ft(\hatv_i)$ as its vertices, where $\hatv_i$ are the vertices of~$\tref$.
-We define $\varepsilon_i=1$ if~$v_i\in \Gamma$ and~$\varepsilon_i=0$ otherwise.
-To $ \hatx\in \tref$ is associated its barycentric coordinates $\lambda_i$ associated to the vertices $\hatv_i$ of~$\tref$ and $\lambdaetoile (\hatx):= \sum_{i=1}^{d+1} \varepsilon_i \lambda_i$ (shortly denoted by $\lambdaetoile$).
-Finally, we define $\hat{\sigma} : = \{ \hatx \in \tref; \lambdaetoile(\hatx) = 0 \}$ and the function~$ \haty := \dfrac{1}{\lambdaetoile}\sum_{i=1}^{d+1} \varepsilon_i \lambda_i\hatv_i\in\tref$, which is well defined on~$\trefminissigma$. \end{definition}
+We define $\varepsilon_i=1$ if $v_i\in \Gamma$ and~$\varepsilon_i=0$ otherwise.
+To $ \hatx\in \tref$ is associated its barycentric coordinates $\lambda_i$ associated to the vertices~$\hatv_i$ of~$\tref$ and $\lambdaetoile (\hatx):= \sum_{i=1}^{d+1} \varepsilon_i \lambda_i$ (shortly denoted by $\lambdaetoile$).
+Finally, we define~$\hat{\sigma} : = \{ \hatx \in \tref; \lambdaetoile(\hatx) = 0 \}$ and the function~$ \haty := \dfrac{1}{\lambdaetoile}\sum_{i=1}^{d+1} \varepsilon_i \lambda_i\hatv_i\in\tref$, which is well defined on~$\trefminissigma$. \end{definition}

-Consider a non-internal mesh element $T \in \tauh$ and the affine transformation $\ft$.
-In the two dimensional case, $\ft(\hatsigma)$ will consist of the only vertex of $T$ that is not on the boundary $\Gamma$.
-In the three dimensional case, the tetrahedral $T$ either has 2 or 3 vertices on the boundary.
-In the first case, $\ft(\hatsigma)$ is the edge of $T$ joining its two internal vertices.
+Consider a non-internal mesh element $T \in \tauh$, having at least 2 vertices on the boundary, and the affine transformation $\ft$.
+In the two dimensional case, $\ft(\hatsigma)$ will consist of the only vertex of~$T$ that is not on the boundary $\Gamma$.
+In the three dimensional case, the tetrahedral~$T$ either has~2 or 3 vertices on the boundary.
+In the first case, $\ft(\hatsigma)$ is the edge of~$T$ joining its two internal vertices.
 In the second case, $\ft(\hatsigma)$ is the only vertex of $T$. \begin{definition} We denote~$\taue$ the mesh consisting of all exact elements $\te=\fte(\tref)$, where~$\fte = \ft$ for all internal elements, as for the case of non-internal elements $\fte$ is given by,